rafyco/rafweb.hugo/content/posts/issue-link/index.en.md

 ---
 date: '2025-04-15T06:00:00+01:00'
-draft: true
+draft: false
-title: 'Issue navigations in inteliJ [draft]'
+title: 'Issue navigations in inteliJ'
 subtitle: 'Add links in commit in your version control system'

 categories: ["it"]